Need Pest Control?

 While you can find a centipede in most environments, millipedes prefer moist habitats and won’t generally be seen in dry places.

 Another difference between centipedes and millipedes is their diet – centipedes are carnivorous predators that hunt for food.
-Millipedes, however, eat mostly decaying plant matter and won’t be seen eating a smaller bug.
+Millipedes eat mostly decaying plant matter and won’t be seen eating a smaller bug.

-Both millipedes and centipedes are arthropods, and not insects, though they often get called that by mistake.
-Insects only have three body segments, while centipedes and millipedes have many, many more.
-They belong to the group Myriapoda, which translates to “countless feet”.
+Millipedes and centipedes are not insects, though they often get called that by mistake.
+Insects only have three body segments, while centipedes and millipedes have many more.
+They belong to the group arthropods Myriapoda, meaning “countless feet”.
 They are invertebrates, meaning they don’t have backbones.
 Both of their bodies consist of one pair of antennae, a head, a segmented body (trunk), and many legs.

 A centipede is an arthropod that belongs to the class Chilopoda.
 They are terrestrial and nocturnal creatures.
 They are quite flexible and are known for their quick speed.